iGotRootSRC/Dockers/README.md

 # Dockers
 **Security tools in containers**

-I use this together with my .Dotters where I have a bunch of aliases for most of the containers that I use on a daily basis.
+I prefer using all of these containers with aliases for optimized work flow.

 Usage examples are most of the time in the folder for the specific tool, otherwise refer to the tools help pages.